martingot2002/mohammed-ali-tribute-page/README.md

 This is a Mohammed Ali Tribute page.

-It makes up the first part of my codong portfolio.
+It makes the first project of my coding portfolio.

 You can see this project live at the following URL: